Fatal collision that killed 2 pilots brings a tragic end to the Reno air show and confounds experts

-RENO, Nev. -- The fatal crash that killed two racing pilots in Reno last weekend is confounding aviation experts.
+RENO, Nev. -- The mid-air collision that killed two racing pilots in Reno last weekend is confounding aviation experts.

 But many are dumbfounded by the fact that such experienced pilots who’d raced their T-6 warbirds at the same site so many times couldn't navigate trouble just seconds away from safely returning to the tarmac at Reno-Stead Airport.